-Steamed broccoli is a wonderfully easy and nutritious food.
-Luckily, steaming broccoli is super easy.
+Steamed broccoli is a wonderfully easy food to make.
 There are three fast methods to steaming: in a pan, with a steamer, or in a microwave.
 Find the one that works best for you, your taste buds, and your lifestyle.

 Steaming softens broccoli's sometimes bitter taste and coaxes out its inner sweet and nutty flavor.
 Top steamed broccoli with a bit of salt and pepper, a pat of butter to meld with its earthy flavor, a sprinkle of soy sauce or tamari for something simple and delicious, or a drizzle of toasted sesame oil to really highlight its nuttiness.
 (Of course, you could go for an indulgent option and top it with cheese sauce.)